erusseil/PISN-classification/README.md

 ## Parametrise dataset

 Once you have your dataset, the idea is to fit the lightcurves using a given model.
 The parameters used for the fit (for each passband of a given object) will be used for the machine learning step.
 For example from a simple polynomial fit of the form A*x^2 + B*x + C,  we will extract 3 parameters per passband per object.
-Additionally we can add extra parameters such as the number of points, the maximum peak value or the value of the loss value for the fit.
-Assuming we keep all the passbands, in this example we would get 6 * 6 = 36 parameters for each object.
+Additionally we can add extra parameters such as the number of points, the maximum peak value, the value of the loss value for the fit or the number of detected boolean points.
+Assuming we keep all the passbands, in this example we would get 6 * 7 = 42 parameters for each object.

 In the end, from a data set we need to obtain a table with all the parameters for each objects.
 In the folder FeatureExtraction is a script "parametrisation.py" that allows that.
 It contains a functions 'parametrise' that will return you a table of parameter with the associated objects.
 Along this file you can also find "models.py" that contains the mathematical models for the fit : you can try other fits by adding your functions in this file.
 Here we tried with two models, the polynomial previously mentionned and the Bazin function (more [here](https://arxiv.org/pdf/0904.1066.pdf))